Malcom-Maynard/Python-API/roles-proposal.md

 o each tables will hold the author id's and columns for each one permissions that is required o permissions can be easily changed by updating the values inside of the table based on the users requirements

+o another solution would be to use SQL role command to update and add

 ?Possible user SQL Create Role
 2.
 o the patch operation would need further code for authorization